There is a lot of talk, speculation and comment about China, the Chinese stock market and the Chinese free trade agreement.

 Australia has always relied upon trade with major partners for prosperity.
 Today the opportunities for further growth and prosperity lie close to home in the Asian region.
 China is the biggest, fastest growing market in the world and matters a great deal to Australia.

-David Novac is a regular Guest Host on Sky Business, Foxtel Channel 602: Please see historical video links below.
+David Novac is a regular Guest Host on Sky Business, Channel 602: SKY BUSINESS INDEX: historical video list below.
 Sky News is Australia’s leader in the latest business news and top stories.
 They cover news 24 hours a day from around Australia and the World.
 David Novac, Co-Founder of Wealthwise Education, has been a regular […]